Polynomial-B/synth-app-frontend/README.md

 ##### Keyboard mapping

-To increase desktop user experience, the keys could be mapped to the approximate 26 character keys on a standard keyboard.
+To increase desktop user experience, the keys could be mapped to the character keys on a computer keyboard.
 This could be achieved by utilising a loop and adjusting the logic to generate frequencies within the grid, reducing the range from 32 down to the number of keys on the keyboard.